ColinFay/r-ci/README.md

 ## Packages installed

-Dockerfiles are based on a [rocker](https://hub.docker.com/u/rocker) image, with these packages installed :
+Dockerfiles are based on a [rocker](https://hub.docker.com/u/rocker) image, with these packages installed on top:

 ### rocker/tidyverse